 In the normal course of business, the Company seeks to limit its exposure to loss on any single insured and to recover a portion of benefits paid by ceding reinsurance to other insurance enterprises or reinsurers under excess coverage and coinsurance contracts.
 In the U.S., the Company retains a maximum of \$6.0 million of coverage per individual life.
 In certain limited situations, due to the acquisition of in-force blocks of business, the Company has retained more than \$6.0 million per individual policy.
-In total, there are 36 such cases of over-retained policies, for amounts averaging \$2.6 million over the Company's normal retention limit.
-The largest amount over retained on any one life is \$13.1 million.
+In total, there are 39 such cases of over-retained policies, for amounts averaging \$2.0 million over the Company's normal retention limit.
+The largest amount over retained on any one life is \$12.6 million.
 For other countries, particularly those with higher risk factors or smaller books of business, the Company systematically reduces its retention.
 The Company has a number of retrocession arrangements whereby certain business in force is retroceded on an automatic or facultative basis.

 Generally, RGA's insurance subsidiaries retrocede amounts in excess of their retention to RGA Reinsurance Company ("RGA Reinsurance"), RGA Reinsurance Company (Barbados) Ltd., or RGA Americas Reinsurance Company, Ltd. Retrocessions are arranged through the Company's retrocession pools for amounts in excess of its retention.
 The Company also retrocedes most of its financial reinsurance business to other insurance companies to alleviate the strain on statutory surplus created by this business.
 For a majority of the retrocessionaires that are not rated, letters of credit or trust assets have been given as additional security in favor of RGA Reinsurance.
-In addition, the Company performs annual stability and performance.
+In addition, the Company performs annual financial and in force reviews of its retrocessionaires to evaluate financial stability and performance.